LedgerHQ/wallet-connect-live-app/README.md

 - Hooks 🎣 (All the reusable logic)
 - Storage 🛒 (All the stored (persistent or not) data to manage the running of the app )
 - Data 📈 (All the types for each chain and some payloads)
+- Shared 🖖 (All the useful functions shared throughout the app)

 ## Store Management